 Adult observation in politics focuses on the interaction of persons and their politics.
 For instance, the former American president Reagan said himself that he was the best actor of a president (Frey, 1999), while English Prime Minister Blair was one of the first international politicians to give politics a personal face by opening up his private life (Blair, 2010).
 The Austrian Haider used the political milieu to stage himself and his right-wing populist views in specific milieus (Ottomeyer, 2009), and as "media chancellor", former German chancellor Schröder helped politicians to make an impact through media presence.
-Politics are therefore closely linked to the people who act.
-Four aspects of politics are party, programme, person and political power (Sollmann, 1999) which are expressed through the face of the politician who embodies this power and communicates the party's content, creating meaning.
+Politics are party, programme, person and political power (Sollmann, 1999) which are expressed through the face of the politician who embodies this power and communicates the party's content, creating meaning.